 It compiles the information from your TransUnion credit report, which all debts are listed on.
-So you get to see what you owe across all your debt accounts, in one place.
+So you get to see what you owe across all your accounts in one place.

-# 2) Lower Your Interest Rate
+2. Lower Your Interest Rate

-- Loan A: 10-Year $50,000 loan with a 6% interest rate
+- Loan A: 10-year $50,000 loan with a 6% interest rate.

-- Loan B: 10-Year $50,000 loan with a 4% interest rate
+- Loan B: 10-year $50,000 loan with a 4% interest rate.

-Over the course of Loan A, you’ll pay $16,612.30 in interest or $66,612.30 total.
+Over the lifetime of Loan A, you’ll pay $16,612.30 in interest (or $66,612.30 total).

-With a 2% lower rate on Loan B, you’ll pay $10,747.08 in interest or $60,747.08 total.
+With a 2% lower rate on Loan B, you’ll pay $10,747.08 in interest (or $60,747.08 total).

-Even though you may be paying a lower interest rate, there are some disadvantages to having a private lender.
+Keep in mind that even though you may be paying a lower interest rate, there are some disadvantages to having a private lender.

 Government student loans do come with some flexibility.

 #3) Increase Your Payments By Increasing Your Income

-The extra income went straight towards debt repayment–allowing these individuals to really speed up the process.
+The extra income went straight towards debt repayment, allowing these individuals to really speed up the process.

-- Selling items on Craigslist
+- Sell items on sites like Craigslist.